russelltadams/Hamlogblog/README.md

-# Hamlogblog - Amateur Radio Log & Blog System
+# QSOWhat - Amateur Radio Log & Blog System

 A Flask-based web application designed for amateur radio operators to manage their station logs and maintain a blog about their radio activities.
 Features ADIF file parsing, contact management, QSL card generation, and an integrated blog platform.